Car insurance groups

 Want to know how insurers calculate your car insurance premiums?
 Discover how the car you drive and its insurance rating can make all the difference.

-Insurers take several factors into consideration when calculating your car insurance premiums but one of the biggest factors is the car you drive.
-Read our guide to learn more about the insurance group that every car is put into and how this can affect your premiums.
+Insurers take several factors into consideration when calculating your car insurance premiums, but one of the biggest is the type of car you drive.
+Read our guide to learn more about the car insurance groups that all cars are put into and how this can affect your premiums.

 What are car insurance groups?

-All new cars in the UK are given an insurance group rating to help insurance providers decide how to calculate car insurance premiums.
-The rating essentially tells insurers which cars are the most expensive cars to cover as well as which ones are the cheapest to cover.
+All new cars in the UK are given an insurance group rating, from 1 to 50, to help insurance providers decide how to calculate car insurance premiums.
+The rating essentially tells insurers which cars are the most expensive to cover as well as which ones are the cheapest to cover.

 How are car insurance groups calculated?